reactioncommerce/reaction-component-library/package/src/components/CheckoutActions/v1/CheckoutActions.md

 #### Usage
 `CheckoutActions` take an array of `actions`, each `action` needs a `label` and a checout action component that will be responsible to capturing a piece of checkout data.

+**Note:** These examples are only use the `ShippingAddressCheckoutAction` as the actions component.
+This will be updated with more actions as they get created.

 ```jsx
 const actions = [
   {